Op-amp Tutorial Includes:

 Op amp differentiator circuit

-Unlike the integrator circuit, the op amp differentiator has a resistive element in the feedback from the output to the inverting input.
-This gives it DC stability - an important factor in some applications.
+Unlike the integrator circuit, the operational amplifier differentiator has a resistor in the feedback from the output to the inverting input.
+This gives it DC stability - an important factor in many applications.

-In order to develop the component values within the op amp differentiator circuit, it is necessary to be able to assess its performance.
+In order to develop the electronic component values for the differentiator circuit, it is necessary to determine the performance that is required.

-The voltage output for the op amp differentiator can be determined from the relationship below:
+The voltage output for the operational amplifier differentiator can be determined from the relationship below:

 Vout = output voltage from op amp differentiator